khimo/khimo.github.io/bli-guides/_how-tos/bli-connect-to-TV.md

 **This document gives connection instrucctions to the BeoVision Eclipse, the BeoVision Horizon and the BeoPlay V1.**

-> All these B&O products can be added as NetworkLink [Resources](/bli-guides/bli-pro-user-guide/#resources) to your BeoLiving Intelligence or BeoLink Gateway through the setup page, enabling you to set sources for the TV but not necesarilly uncovering its full potential.
+> All these B&O products can be added as NetworkLink [Resources](/bli-guides/bli-pro-user-guide/#resources) to your BeoLiving Intelligence or BeoLink Gateway through the setup page, enabling you to set sources for the TV but not necessarily uncovering its full potential.

 > Adding your TV as a resource enables the possibility of controlling it through the BeoLiving App by selecting & controlling sources (Audio & video sources).
-But by setting up the connection through the TV, access to the HOME CONTROL panel is enabled along with the posibility to trigger macros through shortcuts on your control.
+But by setting up the connection through the TV, access to the HOME CONTROL panel is enabled along with the possibility to trigger macros through shortcuts on your control.